 Our gut microbiome plays an important role in the way we digest food, synthesise vitamins and fight-off gut infections, amongst countless other functions.
 It is also thought that our gut microbes can affect host (that’s us) eating behaviour in a way that promotes their health at the expense of ours.
 The best example of this is Candida and sugar cravings.

 Candida is a type of yeast commonly found in our digestive tract, without causing us any issue.
 But when our immune system is compromised or our gut bacteria is out of balance, this opportunistic yeast species can overgrow and causes problems.
 And because Candida’s primary fuel source is sugar, it’s no surprise that this is what it craves.
 This study described a symptom of Candida perfectly as a “ravenous appetite for sweets”.
 One hypothesis is that the yeast consumes all the sugar and leaves nothing for us, causing our blood sugar levels to drop and our sweet craving to kick in.

 If you know you have Candida and can’t seem to beat it, or you think you might be suffering from an overgrowth, then the best thing to do is get tested for it and other gut infections.
-Because Candida is opportunistic, there may be other gut infections, such as SIBO, parasites or bacteria that are fuelling your Candida overgrowth and causing you to crave their favourite fuel source – sugar.
+Because Candida is opportunistic, there may be other gut infections, such as SIBO, parasites or bacteria that are fuelling your Candida overgrowth and causing you to crave their favourite fuel source - sugar.
 All of these infections need to be treated before you can feel great again, so please get in touch if you would like guidance with this process.
-HERE is a link to book in a free 15 minute pre-consultation call so you can learn more about how I work and why it might be different to what you have tried before.
+HERE is a link to learn more about how we work and why it might be different to what you have tried before.